 Another favorite article for teaching race is the fantastic How Race Becomes Biology: Embodiment of Social Inequality by Clarence Gravlee.
 Gravlee’s article won the 2010 Rudolf Virchow Award as a best article in Medical Anthropology, and was the most downloaded article for the year in the American Journal of Physical Anthropology.
 For 2012, it is also anthologized in the four-field Applying Anthropology: An Introductory Reader.
 This is one reason to consider adopting that reader, which I have done for my current Introduction to Anthropology course.

 For biological anthropology textbooks, my preferred sections for teaching race would be “Just How Different is Different?
 (On Race)” in The Alternative Introduction to Biological Anthropology (Jonathan Marks, 2010:236-255) and “Race and Human Variation” in The Human Species: An Introduction to Biological Anthropology (John Relethford, 2012:333-353).
-Adam Van Arsdale, an anthropology blogger and a professor who has a lot of experience teaching race in biological anthropology, uses Marks’s Alternative Introduction.
+Adam Van Arsdale, an anthropology blogger and a professor who has a lot of experience teaching race in biological anthropology, uses the Jonathan Marks Alternative Introduction.
 It’s also a relatively inexpensive text.
 Relethford’s textbook includes a summary of his work in the Race Reconciled volume, is well written and nicely illustrated.

 One very good article for teaching race in a reader is “Ten Facts about Human Variation” by Jonathan Marks in Human Evolutionary Biology (2010).
 This reader was initially only available as expensive hardcover, but a paperback offering makes it much more reasonable.
 With articles by Nina Jablonski, Barry Bogin, and Lawrence Schell, it seems worth considering.